gnolang/blog/posts/2024-07-17_test4-live/README.md

 ## What's Next?

-We've launched Test4 a few weeks ahead of the schedule - we'll be heads down the next few weeks fixing bugs and patching things.
+We've launched Test4 a few weeks ahead of the schedule - we'll be heads down the next few weeks fixing bugs and patching thingsS.
 There's still a lot of work left before we get to a mainnet release candidate.
 That's where you come in: play around with Test4, break it, and open issues on [GitHub](https://github.com/gnolang/gno) to let us know what needs to be fixed.

 Only together we'll be able to build gno.land the right way.
 So let's get started, gnomies!